-The diagnosis usually becomes evident in infancy, with presentations including:
+The diagnosis usually becomes evident in infancy, with presentations including 12:

-Cystic fibrosis is due to a defect of the CFTR gene located on chromosome 7q31.2.
-This gene encodes for a transmembrane protein known as cystic fibrosis transmembrane regulator (CFTR) which is responsible for regulating chloride passage across cell membranes. here are at least 6 classes of mutations, the commonest being ∂F508 (66-70%) 6.
+Cystic fibrosis is due to a homozygous defect of the CFTR gene located on chromosome 7q31.2.
+This gene encodes for a transmembrane protein known as cystic fibrosis transmembrane regulator (CFTR) which is responsible for regulating chloride passage across cell membranes.
+There are at least 6 classes of mutations, the commonest being ∂F508 (66-70%) 6.

-In skin, unlike elsewhere, CFTR is responsible for the influx of chloride and increases the sodium channel activity, thus controlling the influx of sodium.
+In skin, unlike elsewhere, the CFTR protein is responsible for the influx of chloride and increases the sodium channel activity, thus controlling the influx of sodium.
 The net effect of a normally functioning CFTR is to resorb sodium and chloride.
 In CF patients, this is lost and therefore the characteristic increase in salt content of sweat (thus the sweat test).

-In tissues other than skin, CFTR is responsible for efflux of chloride and inhibition of the sodium channel's activity which controls the influx of sodium.
+In tissues other than skin, the CFTR protein is responsible for efflux of chloride and inhibition of the sodium channel's activity which controls the influx of sodium.
 Therefore, under normal circumstances, salt and chloride remain in the lumen and keep water there osmotically.
-In CF patients, too little chloride is pumped out, too much sodium is reabsorbed with osmotic re-absorption of water from the lumen.
+In CF patients, too little chloride is pumped out, too much sodium is resorbed with osmotic resorption of water from the lumen.
 The result is iso-osmotic, but low volume, secretions, which tend to dry out, or be thick as they still contain all the other constituents.